waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Conditional (One-Way):** PIT (fall), LEDGE_HOP_RIGHT (verified), LEDGE_HOP_LEFT (verified), LEDGE_HOP_DOWN (verified)

 ### D. HM Usage Rules (Verified)
-*   **Fly:** Using Fly from the party menu is bugged.
-Attempting to use it can result in an unexpected warp to a different location (e.g., New Bark Town).
-It does not function as a standard fast-travel move.
+*   **Fly:** Using Fly from the party menu appears to be bugged, causing unexpected warps to different locations (e.g., New Bark Town, Lake of Rage).
+It does not function as a standard fast-travel move. **Hypothesis:** This might be a consistent mechanic, not a random bug. **Test:** Systematically use Fly from different cities/routes and document the destination for each origin point to identify any patterns.

 ### E. Tile Mechanics (Pending Tests)
 *   **FLOOR_UP_WALL:** Impassable from below. **Test:** Attempt to move onto from above/sides at the next opportunity.